 Three credits including Biology are required for graduation.
 Biology can only be taken in Freshman or Sophomore Years.
-AP Courses are available to be taken upon meeting all requirements.

-362 - PHYSICAL SCIENCE | 1.0 credit (DS)
+362 - PHYSICAL SCIENCE | 1.0 credit

 Physical Science is a laboratory science course that explores the relationship between matter and energy.
 Students will investigate physical science concepts through an inquiry- based approach.
 Topics include properties and classification of matter, structure and properties of atoms, chemical bonding and reactions, motion, work, simple machines, and forces.
 This course will aid students in developing inquiry and problem-solving skills as well as developing a background knowledge for success in further science courses.
 Cannot be taken if successfully completed Chemistry or Physics.